- SAP missed their deadlines, no S/4HANA releases.

 Taken together, S/4 HANA must be viewed as a work in progress.
 On the upcoming earnings call, I am hoping that SAP will provide some clarity around S/4 HANA beyond the customer counts.”

-Fact of the Matter with S/4HANA Finance Customers
+The fact of the Matter with S/4HANA Finance Customers

 The fact is that companies that implemented S/4HANA Finance do not have a complete ERP suite to connect to.
 That is a new development in the history of SAP’s ERP system.
 For a number of the companies on the S/4HANA list of implementations, the public case studies, these companies are only financing entities, and therefore they do not need the rest of the ERP suite.
-But for customers that intended to connect to the rest of the ERP suite, one has to wonder what their state of mind is now that the have invested in S/4HANA Finance.
+But for customers that intended to connect to the rest of the ERP suite, one has to wonder what their state of mind is now that they have invested in S/4HANA Finance.

 The Media Coverage of the Missed Deadlines

 This would seem to be a pertinent fact that would be reported by media entities that cover IT.
 However, I cannot find anyone covering this topic.
-Media entities like ComputerWeekly will report when SAP produces a press release, and also takes advertising from SAP. but in terms of checking whether previous statements/predictions actually came true, there is literally no coverage of the topic.
+Media entities like ComputerWeekly will report when SAP produces a press release, and also takes advertising from SAP.
+But in terms of checking whether previous statements/predictions came true, there is no coverage of the topic.
 A media entity in the IT space cannot expect to receive advertising if they spend time verifying vendor and consulting company statements.
-Therefore, the model seems to be to simply publish announcements by software vendors and consulting companies, and the more advertising they pay to these media entities, they more coverage the software vendors and consulting companies receive.
+Therefore, the model seems to be to simply publish announcements by software vendors and consulting companies, and the more advertising they pay to these media entities, the more coverage the software vendors and consulting companies receive.